CamEmil/Beam64/README.md

 ---

 ### ChangeLog

+**May 15th, 2019**
+-- Completed the assembly function to read an incoming byte
+-- Began work on a library to hold the functions for communicating with the controller and console
+-- Code is still very messy

 **May 7th, 2019**
 -- Ordered three bluetooth transcievers for prototyping with arduino
 -- Wrote a more precise function for sending commands